Feminichi Fathima: Release

 Feminichi Fathima was screened during the 29th International Film Festival of Kerala.

+Feminichi Fathima started streaming on ManoramaMAX OTT on December 12, 2025.

 Reception

 Critical reception

 Feminichi Fathima received positive reviews from critics.

 Anna Mathews of The Times of India rated the film 4/5 stars and described it as an "activism film that's all heart".
 She praised the subtle portrayal of feminism, the authentic depiction of interactions among different women, and the cast's performance.
 She further noted that the film also uses clever touches to show the absurdity of certain religious rituals in an inoffensive, authentic manner.
 She concluded that the film is "a lesson for the whole family with plenty of heart."

-Sajin Shrijith of The Week rated the film 4/5 stars and calls it "a quiet, humorous tale of rebellion."
+Sajin Shrijith of The Week rated the film 4/5 stars and called it "a quiet, humorous tale of rebellion."
 He compared it to the 2021 film The Great Indian Kitchen as "a perfect companion piece", noting that while it imitates the same views about household patriarchy, it differs vastly in its gentle, humorous treatment.
 He praised the cast's performance and compared the film's humour to the works of filmmakers like Ousmane Sembène and Aki Kaurismäki, as well as the Malayalam film Sudani from Nigeria, helping it avoid "arthouse cliches."
 He further wrote that Feminichi Fathima "isn't a film interested in loud outbursts and fiery speeches.
 It knows that loud and clear statements don't necessarily require a raising of the voice."

 Anandu Suresh of The Indian Express rated the film 4/5 stars, calling it a "A powerful film portraying challenges and resilience of stay-at-home wives, mothers."
 He wrote, Fasil Muhammed's debut film is a compelling exploration of the struggles endured by stay-at-home wives and mothers, exposing the casual inhumanity they face daily.

 Vivek Santhosh of The New Indian Express rated the film 4/5 stars and described it as a "rollicking rebellion that wakes up to change."
 He wrote, "Feminichi Fathima stands out not just for its message but for how it delivers it, leaving you with a smile and the lingering thought that sometimes, the simplest victories are the most profound.
 In a world where women like Fathima are often expected to fade into the background, this film celebrates the quiet strength and resilience of the everyday woman.
 It is a reminder that change begins with the ordinary—a new mattress, an assertive decision and a refusal to conform."

 Gayathri Krishna of OTTPlay rated the film 4/5 stars and wrote, "With no frills, Fasil Muhammed's movie offers a poignant yet satirical look at male dominance with impressive performances."

 Athira M. of The Hindu wrote, "The film’s layered narrative does not give patriarchy a tight slap.
 Instead, it is told in a subtle but satirical way that the point is not lost either on the characters or the audience."